CASW Executive Director

 He has worked as a Social History Researcher in the summer of 2022, with the Ontario Public Interest Research Group (OPIRG) in Kingston, creating podcast and web content about the histories of Kingston community activism.

-He is the digital archivist for CASW in the summer of 2023, organizing and recording the history of CASW in advocating for a better Canada for all.
+He was the digital archivist for CASW in the summer of 2023 and is continuing the project in summer 2024, organizing and recording the history of CASW in advocating for a better Canada for all.